laurenancona/unified-analytics/README.md

 ##About this Guide
 I've included 2 ways to get up and running: **[The Easy Way](EasyWay.md)**, and the _"I want to understand how to do this"_ way.
 In the near future, I'm planning to build a wizard-style version of **[The Easy Way](EasyWay.md)** (stay tuned).

 _No easy way for you?
-Okay keep reading for a detailed explanation of a simple intial Google Tag Manager implementation, using a single Google Analytics Profile to track web traffic from an entire state/local government's online properties._
+Below is a detailed explanation of a simple intial Google Tag Manager implementation, using a single Google Analytics Profile to track web traffic from an entire state/local government's online properties._

 ##Google Analytics